-'''

-VBoxManage controlvm "uuid|vmname" addencpassword "id" "password" [--removeonsuspend "yes|no"]
+VBoxManage controlvm <uuid>|<vmname> addencpassword <ID><password> [--removeonsuspend yes|no]

-'''

-The id parameter must be the same as the password identifier supplied when encrypting the images. password is the password used when encrypting the images.
-The user can optionally specify --removeonsuspend "yes|no" to specify whether to remove the password from VM memory when the VM is suspended.
+ID must be the same as the password identifier supplied when encrypting the images. password is the password used when encrypting the images.
+Optionally, you can specify --removeonsuspend yes|no to specify whether to remove the password from VM memory when the VM is suspended.
 Before the VM can be resumed, the user needs to supply the passwords again.
 This is useful when a VM is suspended by a host suspend event and the user does not want the password to remain in memory.

-9.30.4 Decrypting Encrypted Images
+9.28.4 Decrypting Encrypted Images